 Conversation variables are mapped within the routing rules.
 They can be used if the rule action is Route to target or Process only.
 All mapping features, including formatters, are available with runtime variables.

 You can monitor the state of the conversation variables in the Message feed.
-In right column you see the value before the rule is executed and left side shows the value(s) after.
+In the right column you see the value before the rule is executed and the left side shows the value(s) after.

 Can we use any word or number as prefix?